thoughtbot/ios-on-rails/book/rails/introduction.md

 ![Humon database representation](images/humon-database-representation.png)

 The Humon application does not ask for a username or password.
-Instead, we will use an ID unique to the device (‘device token’) to track unique users.
+Instead, we will use an ID unique to the device ('device token') to track unique users.
 The iOS portion of the book will discuss where this token comes from.
 For now, all you need to know is that users are identified by their devices.
 This approach does not allow for multiple users per device or a single account across devices, but